Cutworms

 Prevention and control

-• Protection and promotion of habitats of natural enemies such as birds, hedgehogs, toads, moles, shrews, but also predatory ground beetles, parasitic caterpillar flies and ichneumon wasps(Eutanyacra picta).
+- Protection and promotion of the habitats of natural enemies such as birds, hedgehogs, toads, moles, shrews, but also predatory ground beetles, parasitic caterpillar flies and parasitic wasps(Eutanyacra picta).

-• Earthworms are sometimes also attacked by insect pathogenic viruses and microsporidia (spore animals), which reduce the caterpillars' vitality.
+- Earth caterpillars are sometimes also attacked by insect pathogenic viruses and microsporidia (spore animals), which reduce the vitality of the caterpillars.

-• Intensive tillage disrupts the development cycle of the burrowing caterpillars.
+- Intensive tillage disrupts the development cycle of the soil caterpillars.

-• The use of Bacillus thringiensis (Ssp. aizawai) preparations is only useful against young larvae.
-In most cases, however, the infestation is only noticed when the larvae are already large.
+- The use of Bacillus thringiensis (Ssp. aizawai) preparations is only useful against young larvae.
+However, the infestation is usually only noticed when the larvae are already large.

-• The use of plant protection products (see list of plant protection products approved in Austria) should best be carried out against the young larvae and in the evening.
+- The use of plant protection products (see list of plant protection products authorised in Austria) is best applied against the young larvae and in the evening.

 Specialized information